 Since 2016, I’ve:

-- Invested thousands of dollars on amazing courses
+- Invested thousands of dollars on amazing courses and coaching

-- Wasted thousands of dollars on shitty courses
+- Wasted thousands of dollars on shitty courses and coaching

 - Joined numerous paid writer communities